handcraftdev/tribunalcraft/app/CODE_REVIEW_FINDINGS.md

 ## Conclusion

-TribunalCraft demonstrates strong architectural design with comprehensive feature implementation.
+ScaleCraft demonstrates strong architectural design with comprehensive feature implementation.
 The core dispute resolution logic is sound, and all user journeys are coherent.

 **Production Readiness:** All 4 critical blockers have been resolved:
 1. ~~Remove exposed API key~~ **DONE**